 Addressing the desert directly in the second line, the speaker acknowledges that the desert is a teacher - you - the desert 'survives' even though it does not rain.
 So here the metaphor is forming as the personal relationship builds.

 The speaker is identifying with the desert, a symbol of hard times, hard life, of challenges both physical and spiritual.

 The third line reinforces this idea of the desert as an essential, integral part of existence for the speaker.
 Desert environments are usually dry, arid, wind-swept places where hardly anything green grows, where only exceptionally hardy and well-adapted creatures survive.

 The desert is thirst (is in need of water, rain)...the speaker also.
 They are one.

-The fourth line is a description of a typical desert, the one where the poet has trod in real time.
+The fourth line is a description of a typical desert, the one where the poet has trod in real-time.
 Who wouldn't be thirsty in such a terrain?

-The idea of the speaker journeying through the desert continues in line five as a breeze is blown into the speaker's mouth, giving an image not unlike that of God breathing life into the first human.
+The idea of the speaker journeying through the desert continues in line five as a breeze is blown into the speaker's mouth, creating an image not unlike that of God breathing life into the first human.

 He is made anew.
-Time spent in the desert facing up to these basic forces of nature, living with them, accepting them as part of life, lead to transformation.
+Time spent in the desert facing up to these basic forces of nature, living with them, and accepting them as part of life, lead to transformation.

-Lines eight and nine bring home the tremendous physicality involved, the language underlining the speakers closeness to the desert...wrap, tight, around...the speaker's being is one with the desert.
+Lines eight and nine bring home the tremendous physicality involved, the language underlining the speaker's closeness to the desert...wrap, tight, around...the speaker's being is one with the desert.

-In the twelfth and thirteenth lines Spanish is used reflecting the poet's Mexican heritage.
+In the twelfth and thirteenth lines, Spanish is used reflecting the poet's Mexican heritage.
 He is asking for salvation from God, a parallel with Christ's experience in the wilderness.